-The meeting concluded at 9.40pm in accordance with Standing Orders and all items remaining on the Agenda were deferred to the next meeting of the City Council to be held on the 11th January 2016.
+The meeting concluded at 9.40pm in accordaremaining on the Agenda were deferred to the held on the 11th January 2016. •

 Correct.

-LORD MAYOR

-MEETINGS ADMINISTRATOR
+LORD MAYOR MEETINGS ADMINISTRATOR

 QUESTIONS LODGED PURSUANT TO STANDING ORDER NO.16 FOR REPLY AT THE MONTHLY MEETING OF DUBLIN CITY COUNCIL TO BE HELD ON MONDAY, 7th DECEMBER 2015